Nadav-Elkayam/TripTailor/README.md

 -   **OpenAI** for powerful AI capabilities
 -   **AWS** for robust cloud infrastructure
 -   **React Community** for excellent tooling and libraries

-## 📞 Support

-For support, email support@triptailor.com or join our Slack channel.

 ---